-A typical user setup that includes the standard kit items as well as a user provided POTS phone, VoIP phones and a computer is shown in Figure 2-3.
-A cellular modem can be connected to the WAN port for data least-cost routing operations.
-Voice calls are always routed through the Iridium system.
+A typical user setup that includes standard kit items, accessories and user provided items such as a POTS phone, VoIP phones and a computer is shown in Figure 2-3.
+A cellular modem or other network modem can be connected to the WAN port for data least-cost routing operations.
+Voice calls are always routed through the Iridium system and not the WAN port.